adobe/log-parser/README.md

 - **(new feature)** [#154](https://github.com/adobe/log-parser/issues/154) We have a data enrichment feature, where you can enrich the log data with additional information.
 - [#110](https://github.com/adobe/log-parser/issues/110) Moved to Java 11
 - [#112](https://github.com/adobe/log-parser/issues/112) Updating License Headers
+- [#157](https://github.com/adobe/log-parser/issues/157) Search terms ar no longer a Map of key and Objects.
+Instead they are now a map of Parse Definition Entry names and Hamcrest Matchers.
+For migration purposes please refer to the section on [Defining a Search Term](#defining-a-search-term).
 - [#119](https://github.com/adobe/log-parser/issues/119) Cleanup of deprecated methods, and the consequences thereof.